top of page

 Other layered issues – trauma and shame from date rape

-However, this person manipulated the situation so that she was alone with him in his room, where he put a roofie into her water bottle and raped her.
-While she was in the room alone with him, her two friends became concerned, knocked on the door and called her name.
-They assumed she was ok as she wasn’t calling out and left to go back to their dorm.
+However, this person manipulated the situation so that she was alone with him in his room, where he put drugs in her water bottle and raped her.

-Sarah woke up a few hours later in bed with him.
+When Sarah woke up a few hours later in bed with him, he behaved as though the act had been consensual.
 He said to her, “Hi!
 Don’t you remember what happened?
 You came back here with me…” She had no memory of what happened, but her clothes were all off.
 She was shocked and scared.
-He behaved as if it had been consensual.
 Confused and ashamed, she wondered if she had, indeed, come to the room and consented to sex.

 Sarah said she was too ashamed to tell anyone what had happened.
-She felt as if the whole incident was her fault. she lost confidence in the good nature of people and felt no one could be trusted.
+She felt as if the whole incident was her fault.
+She felt no one could be trusted.
 The world seemed a terrible, lonely place.
-She became depressed.
-Her grades suffered.
+She became depressed and her grades suffered.
 Eventually, she went to the college campus counseling center for help.
-She stopped out of college for a while, went back home and started commuting from home to get her degree on a part-time basis.
+She stopped out of college for a while, but eventually finished her degree.

 Slowing things down in therapy